Different Question Types for Surveys and What They Mean

 Surveys are designed to garner feedback from specific customers and website visitors, depending on your requirements.
 With ProProfs, you can build surveys for a variety of purposes using 21 different types of questions.

-Each question type helps you in gaining insights into your customer experiences.
-Some of them are also intended to generate leads by prompting the survey takers to enter their details.
+Each question type helps you gain insights into your customer experiences.
+Some also intend to generate leads by prompting the survey takers to enter their details.

 The question types can be accessed on the Manage Survey screen when editing a survey, as shown in the screenshot below: